Graduate Degree Programs

 The AIS education and research area focuses on the exploration and application of emerging Information and Communications Technologies (ICT) to improve the design, construction and operations of infrastructure systems.

-Environmental Engineering Sustainability and Science
+Environmental Engineering Sustainability and Science (EESS)

 The EESS education and research area focuses on air quality, water quality, remediation, industrial ecology, sustainable engineering, energy and environment, and environmental nanotechnology.
 This focus area is designed to provide skills, analysis tools, and technologies to meet contemporary environmental stewardship and sustainability challenges.

-Mechanics, Materials and Computing
+Mechanics, Materials and Computing (MMC)

 The MMC education and research area focuses on the scientific understanding and practical application of the emergent complex behavior of materials through computer simulation techniques for the analysis of the deformation, flow and failure of natural and engineered materials.